Hiwonder-docs/ArmPi-Pro/source/docs/14_ros_opencv.md

 <img class="common_img" src="../_static/media/chapter_14/section_3/image8.jpeg"  alt="loading" />

-② Then enter the default IP address **“192.168.149.1:8080/”** (Note: this IP address is the default IP address for direction connection mode.
-If it is LAN mode, please enter “Device IP address：8080/” for example, “192.168.149.1:8080/”) If fail to open, you can try it several times or restart camera.
+② Then enter the default IP address **"192.168.149.1:8080/"** (Note: this IP address is the default IP address for direction connection mode.
+If it is LAN mode, please enter "Device IP address：8080/" for example, "192.168.149.1:8080/") If fail to open, you can try it several times or restart camera.

 :::{Note}
- If it is in LAN mode, the method to obtain device IP address can refer to “[Robot Network Configuration Course]()”
+ If it is in LAN mode, the method to obtain device IP address can refer to "[**Robot Network Configuration Instruction**](https://docs.hiwonder.com/projects/ArmPi_Pro/en/latest/docs/15_network_configuration.html)"
 :::

 <img class="common_img" src="../_static/media/chapter_14/section_3/image9.png"  />